 Hosting two naturopath physicians, an acupuncturist and specialist in Ayurvedic medicine, massage therapist and a colon hydrotherapist, Windhorse Naturopathic Clinic offers a variety of practitioners for your health care needs.

 Dr. Emily Maiella

-Dr. Maiella is a Naturopathic Physician and the medical director of Windhorse Naturopathic Clinic (formerly Valley Natural Health), a naturopathic medical facility in Brattleboro, Vermont, with a satellite office in Greenfield, Massachusetts.
+Dr. Maiella is a Naturopathic Physician and the medical director of Windhorse Naturopathic Clinic a naturopathic medical facility in Brattleboro, Vermont, with a satellite office in Greenfield, Massachusetts.

 Trained as a primary care physician, Dr. Maiella enjoys visits with the entire family, including infants, children, adults of all ages and pregnant/postpartum mothers.

 Specialties include Lyme disease, care for women and children, and autoimmune diseases.
-She has completed an additional two years of interning in Seattle with one of our nations leading experts in naturopathic oncology and hepatitis C. She is also an adjunct faculty member at Hampshire College, in Amherst Massachusetts.
-She teaches “Student Heal Thyself” and “Complementary and Alternative Health”.
+She has completed an additional two years of interning in Seattle with one of our nations leading experts in naturopathic oncology and hepatitis C. She has served as adjunct faculty at Hampshire College, in Amherst Massachusetts, where she taught “Student Heal Thyself” and “Complementary and Alternative Health”.
 She has been a member of the International Lyme and Associated Disease Society since 2006.

 At Dr. Maiella’s Vermont office, she is able to accept insurance and provides insurance covered primary care for VHAP, Blue Cross Blue Shield (VT) and Cigna.
 Unfortunately, this is restricted to Vermont insurance only.

 Dr. Maiella’s goal is to educate and empower patients, and become a health care ally during difficult medical decisions.
 In order to practice safe and effective medicine, she encourages all of the practitioners and doctors in your health care team to work together.